browndeer/coprthr/doc/application_notes/programming_parallella_using_stdcl/app_note_programming_parallella_using_stdcl.md

 With our simple program we want to move the execution of the parallel portion over to the Epiphany RISC array.
 This follows a compute offload model typically used with accelerators.
-The target code is the loop body of the for-loop over `i` identified with the comment "perform calculation".
-This is precisely the code that which would be targeted with a `#pragma parallel for` construct using OpenMP.
+The target code is the loop body of the for-loop over `i` identified with the comment "perform calculation."
+This is precisely the code that would be targeted with a `#pragma parallel for` construct using OpenMP.
 STDCL employs an explicit programming model that provides the programmer with greater control over the interactions between the host and co-processor and the code executed on the co-processor, as compared